 Once parents return to the US, you will file the I-800 with USCIS to receive provisional approval to adopt a specific child (ren).
 This process usually takes up to 6 to 8 weeks.
 Parents are also required to obtain updated medical reports and FBI clearances.
 Once you have an approved I-800, CCAI and you will file the DS-260 (Immigrant Visa application), Once filed, the Bulgarian team will meet as the US Embassy and get the Article 5 letter issued, The adoption package will be submitted to the Ministry, signed off, and sent to the court to get a date to finalize the adoption.
 Parents do NOT have to be present for the adoption court date.
 Once the adoption is finalized, there is approximately a 2 week grace period before the adoption order is signed off by the court.
 About a month to 6 weeks after the adoption order is signed off, the family can travel on their second trip to pick up their child!
 During this trip, you will work with the Bulgaria team to get your child’s new passport, a US Embassy required medical exam, and complete the visa interview.

 The trip is lasts approximately 7 - 10 days.
 After arriving in Bulgaria, the parents will be taken to the region to pick up their child, and then return to Sofia to complete the process.

 Throughout the wait, families are encouraged to check in with CCAI regularly.
-We maintain a library of books and resources at our office and are able to recommend relevant reading materials to families as they wait.

 * The timeframe may lengthen while you are in process.
 However, the outline above reflects the timeline that families have experienced.
 This may not be your timeline.